 That same indicator is also shown on the Admin bar when viewing a page on your live site.

-And where I really like the changes is in the list of pages and post.
-The plugin has added three columns to show the Title, Meta Description and the Focus Keyword that you used.
+And where I really like the changes is in the list of pages and posts.
+The plugin has added three columns to show the Title, Meta Description, and Focus Keyword that you used.
 This is a great reminder in case you forget to optimize the page or post.
 If the area is blank or the SEO indicator is gray, you need to do some work.